 I choose not to go there either.
 Why should we?

-We can, however, travel to Cooperstown New York and the Baseball Hall of Fame to read the inscription on the plaque dedicated to Mickey Mantle.
+However, we can travel to Cooperstown, New York, and the Baseball Hall of Fame to read the inscription on the plaque dedicated to Mickey Mantle.

 A conflicted life, a conflicted man, and, most of all, a conflicted fan base—a baseball story like no other and what a ride it was.